Burger Buns are easy to make and delicious with grilled hamburger and other meats. Makes great hot dog buns, too!

 - Hand-Held Mixer Method

-- Combine dry mixture, milk, water and oil in mixing bowl on low speed.
+- Combine flour mixture, milk, water and oil in mixing bowl on low speed.
 Beat 2 to 3 minutes on medium speed.
 Add egg; beat 1 minute.
 By hand, stir in enough remaining flour to make a firm dough.
 Knead on floured surface 5 to 7 minutes or until smooth and elastic.
 Use additional flour if necessary.
 Place dough in lightly oiled bowl and turn to grease top.
-Cover; let rise until dough tests ripe.
+Cover; let rise until dough tests ripe, about 60-90 minutes.

 - Stand Mixer Method

 - Combine dry mixture, milk, water and oil in mixing bowl with paddle or beaters for 4 minutes on medium speed.
 Add egg; beat 1 minute.
 Gradually add remaining flour and knead with dough hook(s) 5 to 7 minutes until smooth and elastic.
 Place dough in lightly oiled bowl and turn to grease top.
-Cover; let rise until dough tests ripe.
+Cover; let rise until dough tests ripe, about 60-90 minutes.

 - Food Processor Method

 - Have all ingredients at room temperature.
 Put dry mixture in processing bowl with steel blade.
 While motor is running, add egg, milk, water and oil.
 Process until mixed.
 Continue processing, adding remaining flour until dough forms a ball.Place dough in lightly oiled bowl and turn to grease top.
-Cover; let rise until dough tests ripe.
+Cover; let rise until dough tests ripe, about 60-90 minutes.

 Shaping, Rising and Baking

-- Hot Dog Variation: Shape each piece into a 6x4-inch rectangle.
+- *Hot Dog Variation: Shape each piece into a 6x4-inch rectangle.
 Starting with longer side, roll up tightly, pressing dough into roll with each turn.
 Pinch edges and ends to seal.
-Place on greased cookie sheet.
+Place on greased baking pan.
 Let rise and bake as directed above.

 - You can substitute Instant (fast-rising) yeast for Active Dry Yeast.
 Traditional methods- replace 1:1.
 Expect your dough to rise faster; always let your dough rise until ‘ripe’.
 Bread Machines- use ½ tsp Instant yeast (or ¾ tsp Active Dry yeast) per cup of flour in your recipe.
 Visit our Lessons in Yeast & Baking for more information.